双指针技巧秒杀七道链表题目

 The fast

-pointer must have traveled k
+pointer must have taken k

-steps more than the slow
+more steps than slow

-pointer.
+.
 These extra k

 steps are essentially the fast

-is a multiple of the cycle length.
+is a "multiple of the loop's length."

-to the start of the cycle is k - m
+is k - m

 steps from head

-, you will reach the start of the cycle.
+, we will reach the loop's start.

-Interestingly, if you move k - m
+Interestingly, if we move forward k - m

-pointer in the diagram, starting from the meeting point and moving k
+pointer, starting from the meeting point and moving k

 Do Two Linked Lists Intersect?